jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Hubei.md

+# License Rules in Hubei

-# **Rules of Unit Filing in Hubei:**
+### Rules of Unit Filing in Hubei

-1. Only one domain can be submitted for each filing;

-2. The organization must use the latest three-in-one license filing and the filing will be rejected if any persons in charge is less than 18-year-old
+1. The organization must use the latest three-in-one license filing and the filing will be rejected if any persons in charge is less than 18-year-old

-3. Please fill in legal person if the person in charge of entity and the person in charge of website is a legal person.
-If the person in charge of website is not a legal person, please provide the Letter of Authority issued by the legal person [Hubei Letter of Authorization](https://img1.jcloudcs.com/cms/f2e80f40-5e25-4b34-b900-f84f3ad4f2e020180503113810.doc)）
+2. The person in charge of the entity must be the legal person.

+3. If the person in charge of the website is not the legal person, please be sure to submit [Power of Attorney for Person in Charge of website.doc](https://badownload.s3.cn-north-1.jdcloud-oss.com/buchongziliao/hubei/wangzhanfuzerenshouquanshu.doc)

-4. **If the filing is registered by JD before**, its filing information must be consistent with the actual information of the current existing organization.
-If there is any inconsistence, please make changes with the original filing access provider and apply for addition
+4. **Only one website can be licensed per time.**

+5. **You cannot open the website with an unlicensed domain.
+Otherwise, the license will fail**

-5. **After the filed website is turned on**, a file number hyperlink and website copyright ownership identifier must be provided at the bottom of the website. **The website of unfiled domain cannot be opened.
-Otherwise, filling will fail**
+6. **After the filed website is turned on**, a file number hyperlink and website copyright ownership identifier must be provided at the bottom of the website.

+7. **If you have a JD license before**, the license information must be as the same as the actual information of the current organization.
+If not, please modify your information at the former license access provider and then apply for a new license

-6. Where the filing entity is changed, please submit the change certificate of the organization entity to change
+8. Where the filing entity is changed, please submit the change certificate of the organization entity to change

-7. Prepare materials before filing:
+9. Prepare materials before filing:

    ① Clear color pictures of the Business License (Unified Social Credit Code)